Engineers Australia Assessment Outcome Letter

 4. Results

-The letter should summarize the results of the assessment, including any strengths and weaknesses identified in the individual's skillset.
+The letter should summarise the assessment, including any strengths and weaknesses identified in the individual’s skill set.

 5. Analysis